totarochristian/js-biglietto-treno-form/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
-- Fill the fields and generate a train ticket with random train ID, cab and place
+- Fill the fields and generate a train ticket with random train ID, cab and place (with discount by the age of the passenger)

 ### Screenshot